argoproj/argo-cd/docs/faq.md

 include the fix [kubernetes/kubernetes#67570](https://github.com/kubernetes/kubernetes/pull/67570) `StatefulSet` might stay in `Progressing` state.

 As workaround Argo CD allows providing [health check](health.md) customization which overrides default behavior.

+## I forgot the admin password, how do I reset it?

+Edit the `argocd-secret` secret and update the `admin.password` field with a new bcrypt hash.
+You can use a site like https://www.browserling.com/tools/bcrypt to generate a new hash.
+Another option is to delete both the `admin.password` and `admin.passwordMtime` keys and restart argocd-server.